 Ben is a mathematician, musician, and public speaker.
 He gives maths talks and workshops around the world, to students, teachers, and the general public.
-He’s part freelance and part time with the Advanced Maths Support Programme (AMSP) (previously the FMSP), based at the University of Bath, as a speaker, tutor and co-ordinator, running enrichment and CPD for maths teachers.
+He’s part freelance and part time with the Advanced Maths Support Programme (AMSP) (previously the FMSP), and he’s based at the University of Bath.

 Ben taught secondary maths for 10 years in various schools in England.